nstoik/infrastructure/services/proxmox/README.md

 ```

 ### Removing VMs
-To remove the VMs on the proxmox hosts, set the `state` variable for the VM to absent and run the following command.
-This is run against all the hosts in the `proxmox_nodes` group so the VM state (`absent`) needs to be properly set in the appropriate `inventory\proxmox_vms\` file.
+To remove the VMs or containers on the proxmox hosts, set the `state` variable for the VM to absent and run the following command.
+This is run against all the hosts in the `proxmox_nodes` group so the VM state (`absent`) needs to be properly set in the appropriate `inventory\proxmox_vms\` file , or `inventory\proxmox_containers\` file..

 ```bash
     ansible-playbook services/proxmox/proxmox_vms_remove.yaml